-Most Reverend Thomas K. Gorman established Holy Family of Nazareth Catholic Community as a parish on August 1, 1964, with Reverend Robert C. Rehkemper as the first pastor.
-Father Rehkemper resided in the St. Luke Catholic Church rectory until a rectory could be built that would serve Holy Family Parish.
-Father spoke at all masses on August 2, 1964 and asked the people who lived within the boundaries of the newly formed parish to begin attending mass on the following Sunday in the cafeteria of Thomas Haley Elementary School.
+Holy Family of Nazareth Catholic Parish was established by Most Reverend Thomas K. Gorman on August 1, 1964, with Reverend Robert C. Rehkemper as the first pastor.
+Father Rehkemper resided in the St. Luke Catholic Church rectory until the HFN rectory was built.
+Father spoke at all Masses at St. Luke on August 2, 1964 and asked the people who lived within the boundaries of the newly formed parish to begin attending Mass on the following Sunday in the cafeteria of Thomas Haley Elementary School.

 The four Masses on the first Sunday had a combined attendance of 916.
 The new parish used Thomas Haley School, which is located on Northgate Drive at Cheyenne Street, until the spring of the next year.
 As the weather began to warm, Colonial Funeral Home offered the congregation the use of its air-conditioned chapel.
 The offer was gratefully accepted and Masses were celebrated in the chapel at Colonial until December 25, 1965.